-- 8.31 The council may require you to keep all the floors in the property substantially covered with material suitable for reducing the transmission of noise (such as carpet). - 8.32 You must obtain written permission from the council before you install floor tiles, laminate or wooden flooring or flooring of a similar nature, and the council will only give permission to tenants living in flats and maisonettes in exceptional circumstances.
-If you install any such flooring without the council's prior written permission, the council may require you to remove it at your own expense and replace it with floor coverings as set out in 8.31.
+- 8.32 The council may require you to keep all the floors in the property substantially covered with material suitable for reducing the transmission of noise (such as carpet). - 8.33 You must obtain the council's prior written permission before you install floor tiles, laminate or wooden flooring or flooring of a similar nature, and the council will only give permission to tenants living in flats and maisonettes in exceptional circumstances.
+If you install any such flooring without the council's prior written permission, the council may require you to remove it at your own expense and replace it with floor coverings as set out in 8.32.